Senate returns as Democrats and Republicans trade blame over looming government shutdown

 Then, the Trump administration upped the ante last week, when the White House's Office of Management and Budget sent a memo to federal agencies Wednesday telling them to consider reduction-in-force notices, or layoffs, for employees in programs, projects or activities that received discretionary funding.

-Schumer told NBC's "Meet the Press" on Sunday that he called Thune Friday and urged him to get the leaders together for a meeting.
-The next day, he said the White House told them the meeting was on for Monday at 2 p.m.
+Senate Minority Leader Chuck Schumer told NBC's "Meet the Press" on Sunday that he called Thune Friday and urged him to get the leaders together for a meeting.
+The next day, he said the White House told them the meeting was on for Monday afternoon.

 The New York Democrat called the meeting a "first step," saying "we need a serious negotiation."